tang0226/fracture/README.md

   * (as more toolbar features are added): input sanitization (maybe separate module for tests?)
 * Add new fractals:
   * Rational maps
-  * Phoenix fractal
+  * Phoenix fractal (feedback from previous iterations)
-  * Newtonian fractals if you can figure out the math :P
+  * Newtonian fractals?
-  * Collatz fractal!
+  * Collatz fractal
-  * Build-your-own fractal
+  * Custom fractal
     * Equation
+    * Iteration style: Mandelbrot or Julia
     * Misc. math functions (abs, log, trig functions)
 * Prevent scientific notation for complex coordinates (especially close to im = 0).
 * (very useful, but not sure how to implement) Draw bounding box for drag zooming